alamage/edash/README.md

 - `Tailwind` for styling
 - `Astro` for static generation

-Currently just shows the date and time.
+Currently has:

+- Date and time
+- Power management buttons (Suspend, Reboot, Shutdown)

 ## Testing